marex-git/gemXp/README.md

   * Changed the way of checking the amount of experience points in a gem;
   * Custom name for gems in inventory;
   * Creative mode can create gems without experience points;
-  * WARNING: config file will be overwriten.
+  * WARNING: config file will be overwritten.